Let the Right One In (film): Plot

-During an ice skating field trip at the lake, some of Oskar's fellow students discover Jocke's body.
-At the same time, the bullies again harass Oskar, who hits their leader Conny in the head with a metal pole, splitting his ear.
-Sometime later, unaware that Eli is a vampire, Oskar suggests that he and Eli form a blood bond, and cuts his hand, asking Eli to do the same.
-Eli, thirsting for blood but not wanting to harm Oskar, laps up his blood before running away.
-Lacke's girlfriend, Virginia, is subsequently attacked by Eli.
-Virginia survives but discovers that she has become painfully sensitive to sunlight.
-Virginia visits Gösta, only to be fiercely attacked by Gösta's cats.
-Soon after this, Oskar confronts Eli, who admits to being a vampire.
-Oskar is initially upset by Eli's need to kill people for survival.
-However, Eli insists that they are alike, in that Oskar wants to kill and Eli needs to kill, and encourages Oskar to "be me, for a little while."
+While on a field trip, the bullies again harass Oskar, who this time hits their leader in the head with a pole.
+On that same trip, some of Oskar's classmates discover Jocke's body.
+Oskar suggests that he and Eli form a bond and cuts his hand.
+Eli laps up his blood then runs away.
+Jocke's friend Lacke has a fight with his girlfriend Virginia, and afterward Eli attacks her.
+She survives but discovers that she has become sensitive to sunlight.
+Oskar confronts Eli, who admits to being a vampire.
+Oskar is upset by Eli's need to kill people for survival.
+Eli insists that they are alike, in that Oskar wants to kill and Eli needs to kill, and encourages him to "be me, for a little while."

-In the hospital, Virginia asks an orderly to open the blinds in her room.
-When the sunlight streams in, Virginia bursts into flames.
-Lacke tracks Eli down to the apartment.
-Breaking in, he discovers Eli asleep in the bathtub.
-He prepares to kill Eli, but Oskar interferes; Eli wakes up, jumps on Lacke and feeds on his blood, killing him.
-Eli thanks Oskar and kisses him.
-However, an upstairs neighbor is angrily knocking on the ceiling due to the disturbance.
-Eli realizes that it is not safe to stay and leaves that night.
+While in the hospital, Virginia asks an orderly to open the blinds in her room, and bursts into flames.
+Lacke sets out to kill Eli, whom he finds asleep in the apartment's bathtub.
+Oskar intervenes, and Eli wakes up and feeds on Lacke's blood.
+Afterward, Eli thanks Oskar and kisses him.
+Fearing that they've attracted too much attention from the neighbors, Eli decides that it isn't safe to stay and leaves that night.

-The next morning, Oskar is lured out to resume the after-school fitness program at the local swimming pool.
-The bullies, led by Conny and his older brother Jimmy, start a fire to draw Mr Ávila, the supervising teacher, outside.
-They enter the pool area and order the children, aside from Oskar, to clear out.
-Jimmy forces Oskar under the water, threatening to stab his eye out if he does not hold his breath for three minutes.
-While Oskar is being held underwater, Eli arrives and rescues him by killing and dismembering the bullies, except for the most reluctant of their number, Andreas, who is left sobbing on a bench.
+Oskar is lured out to resume the program at the pool.
+One of the bullies holds Oskar under the water.
+Eli arrives and rescues him by killing and dismembering the bullies, except for one, who is left sobbing on a bench.

-Later, Oskar is travelling on a train with Eli in a box beside him.
-From inside, Eli taps the word "kiss" to Oskar in Morse code, to which he taps back "small kiss".
+Oskar is seen travelling on a train, with Eli in a box beside him.
+Eli taps the code for "kiss" to Oskar, who responds the same.